 External Resources for Members

-As part of its commitment to Equity, Diversity and Inclusion, the College’s EDI Working Group has prepared a list of resources and readings to assist members in thinking about, and understanding of, these concepts and to encourage members to reflect on them within their own practice.
+As part of its commitment to Equity, Diversity and Inclusion, the College’s EDI Working Group has prepared a list of resources and readings to assist members in thinking about and understanding these concepts and to encourage members to reflect on them within their own practice.

 - Truth and Reconciliation Commission of Canada: Calls to Action